-You can further control the workflow by use of the Response.iter_content and Response.iter_lines methods, or reading from the underlying urllib3 urllib3.HTTPResponse at Response.raw.
+You can further control the workflow by use of the Response.iter_content and Response.iter_lines methods.
+Alternatively, you can read the undecoded body from the underlying urllib3 urllib3.HTTPResponse at Response.raw.

 3.4.6 Keep-Alive

 Excellent news - thanks to urllib3, keep-alive is 100% automatic within a session!
 Any requests that you make within a session will automatically reuse the appropriate connection!